 Leica CL versus Canon SL2

 The Leica CL (Typ 7323) and the Canon EOS Rebel SL2 (labelled Canon 200D in some countries) are two digital cameras that were revealed to the public, respectively, in November 2017 and June 2017.
 The CL is a mirrorless interchangeable lens camera, while the SL2 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 The Leica has a resolution of 24.1 megapixel, whereas the Canon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Leica CL and the Canon SL2 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the CL – represents 100 percent across all the size and weight measures).